Skip to main content

 • Pedestrian detours.

-The St. Johns Bridge will remain open and minimal traffic, pedestrian and bicycle impacts are expected during construction.
+The St. Johns Bridge will remain open and minimal traffic, pedestrian and bicycle impacts are expected as construction nears completion in summer 2024.

 Construction Impacts